neoremind/fluent-validator/README.md

 ### 2.4 Fail fast or fail over
-Use `failFast()` method to prevent the processing from continuing if any validator returns false on validate method.
+Use `failFast()` method to prevent the following validators from getting validated if any validator fails and returns false on validate() method.

     FluentValidator.checkAll().failFast()
                 .on(car.getManufacturer(), new CarManufacturerValidator())

-Use `failOver()` method to ignore the failures so that all the validators will be performed.
+Use `failOver()` method to ignore the failures so that all the validators will work in order.

     FluentValidator.checkAll().failOver()
                 .on(car.getManufacturer(), new CarManufacturerValidator())